Master of Science in Finance Program

 Yes, all programs offered by the Villanova School of Business are accredited by the Association to Advance Collegiate Schools of Business (AACSB), the professional accrediting body for business schools.

-Classes begin during the third week of May each year.
-All MSF students are required to attend a one-day orientation on Monday, May 23rd.
-The Villanova MSF program only enrolls once per year, with a summer start only.
+Classes begin in mid-August.
+The Villanova MSF program only enrolls once per year, with a fall start only.

 No, the Villanova School of Business does not offer a part-time MSF program.

-No, the Villanova School of Business does not offer a joint MBA/MSF program; however Villanova des offer a MSF to MBA option, which allows MSF graduates to apply up to 24 of their MSF credits tow towards the Villanova MBA.
-Students do need to apply into the MBA program separately, once they’ve completed the MSF.
+No, the Villanova School of Business does not offer a joint MBA/MSF program; however, Villanova does offer an MSF to MBA option, which allows MSF graduates to apply up to 12 of their MSF credits toward the Villanova MBA.
+Students do need to apply for the MBA program separately once they’ve completed the MSF.